hyprwm/contrib/README.md

 See `shellevents_default.sh` for the supported function names.
 Example event files can be found in `submaps.sh` and `notifywindow.sh`.

+## Scratchpad
+A Bash script that instantly sends focused window to a special workspace named `scratchpad` and makes it easier to retrieve the window back to the current workspace.

+Install by running the Makefile `sudo make install` Uninstall by running the Makefile `sudo make uninstall`

+Usage:

+To send the window to scratchpad
+> bind = SUPER, s, exec, scratchpad

+To get back the window
+>bind = SUPERSHIFT, s, exec, scratchpad -g

+use `-h` flag to get help.

 # Contributing

 Contributions are welcome!
 Please open a PR with your utility and describe how